 You may think that you are creating a website simply to have a website, but that is not a specific purpose!
 Think of what you want your website to do for your medical spa.
 Would you like it to help potential med spa customers become aware of your business?
 Do you want it to attract your ideal customers?
 Who is your ideal audience?
 Should your website be a place for people to be able to find out about your services and contact you to book an appointment?

 Even if the answers to these questions seem obvious to you, determining the purpose is an important first step to write down.
 If you are working with someone else to create your website, this is all information that they'll need to know, too.
 The more details you include, the better!

 Create Goals for Your Website

-Or perhaps you aren't worried about getting new customers from your website quite yet, but have a goal of a minimum amount of visitors to come to your website.
+Or perhaps you aren't worried about getting new medical spa customers from your business website quite yet, but have a goal of a minimum amount of website visitors.
 If you will be providing a newsletter or some kind of email marketing, you can also create a goal of how many consumers to get signed up in your email marketing through Calls to Action (CTAs) on the website.

 No matter your goals, make sure that they are detailed and concrete.
 Don't make abstract goals such as "get customers" or "achieve visitors."
 These goals can't be measured, and won't give you the insights you actual need when you go back and look at reporting to determine success.

 Figure Out Your Website Landscape

 Once you know your ideal audience and the goals of what you want them to do when they reach your website, it is time to brainstorm how you think your spa website design would be best laid out, also referred to as a sitemap or your site architecture.